 Travel shall be conducted in the most efficient manner and at the lowest and most reasonable cost to the college.
-With regard to passenger vehicle travel, whether in-state or out-of-state, college travel policies shall:
+With regard to passenger vehicle travel, whether instate or out-of-state, college travel policies shall:

-- Maximize utilization of college-owned vehicles - Make use of State term contracts for short-term rentals (State Term Contract 975B Vehicle Rental Services), and - Reimburse for use of personal vehicles on a limited basis.
+- Maximize utilization of college-owned vehicles, - Make use of State term contracts for short-term rentals (State Term Contract 975B Vehicle Rental Services), and - Reimburse for use of personal vehicles on a limited basis.

-Colleges are encouraged to establish policies that promote efficient travel, such as ridesharing.
+Colleges are encouraged to establish policies that promote efficient travel, such as ride-sharing.
 When college-owned resources are not available, the college may procure vehicles through the State's term contracts or reimburse use of personal vehicles.
 If a college employee chooses to use a personal vehicle, actual mileage is reimbursable.
 Mileage is measured from the closer of duty station or point of departure to destination (and return).

-An authorized traveler who has been approved for reimbursement for the use of a personal vehicle shall be reimbursed the current standard business mileage rate set by the Internal Revenue Service (see Table 2, below, for rates as of this publication) or a lower rate approved by the college's board of trustees when using their personal vehicle for official college business and the round trip does not exceed 100 miles in total.
+An authorized traveler who has been approved for reimbursement for the use of a personal vehicle shall be reimbursed the current standard business mileage rate set by the Internal Revenue Service (see Table 2, below, for rates as of this publication) or a lower rate approved by the college's board of trustees when using their personal vehicle for official college business.